SeqWare/seqware/seqware-admin-webservice/README.md

 * So this works...
 I get a REST web service and it works so long as I use the latest version of Netbeans.
 It makes controller, entity, and REST web service classes.
 * generates identical entity classes for both client and server... should be common (just add to same project?
 Or use a seqware-common as we did before?)
 * not using swagger https://developers.helloreverb.com/swagger/ although it does have a functional interactive web client... just not pretty

-# Troubleshooting

-* If you have issues starting the server, check that you do not have other services blocking the port 38080 (such as apache2 or tomcat)
-* Currently, when deleting a object with foreign key references to it (for example an experiment referenced by samples), deletion should fail with HTTP status 500 (javax.servlet.ServletException: javax.transaction.RollbackException: Transaction marked for rollback.)
-* A successful delete will return with HTTP status 200
-* Cascading is controlled by JPA annotations on the actual model objects
-     * for example, in the current io.seqware.webservice.model.Experiment, deletes will cascade to ProcessingExperiments and Experiment attribute due to CascadeType.All